 Tip: Take water, hat, rain jacket, etc…

 Legend says the most oversized hammock is in Casa Elemento hostel.
 It’s above the edge, with an astounding view of the valley, particularly for the sunset.

 While I don’t recommend sleeping there – It’s not what it used to be (new owner) -, it’s still a cool spot to hang out on your way back from Los Pinos.

-- Entrance for the visitors: 10 000 COP – 1 beverage included
+- Entrance for the visitors: about 15 000 COP – 1 beverage included

 - Moto-taxi one way: about 35 000 COP